Helmut Schaschl, Dr. Priv. Doz. - Humangenetik / Human Genetics - Department of Evolutionary Anthropology

 Current Research Interests

--- Human population genetics, natural selection, genetic adaptation
+--Human population genetics, natural selection, and genetic adaptation

--- Population and evolutionary genetic history of hunter-gatherers in Southeast Asia
+--Evolutionary and population genetic history of hunter-gatherer societies in Southeast Asia

 Memberships